vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 bprm->interp = bprm->filename;
 ```

-Note that we set not only the bprm->filename but also bprm->interp that will contain name of the program interpreter.
-For now we just write the same name there, but later it will be updated with the real name of the program interpreter depends on binary format of a program.
-You can read above that we already prepared cred for the `linux_binprm`.
-The next step is initialization of other fields of the `linux_binprm`.
+- Note that we set not only the `bprm->filename` but also `bprm->interp` that will contain name of the program interpreter.
+- For now we just write the same name there, but later it will be updated with the real name of the program interpreter depends on binary format of a program.

+- The next step is initialization of other fields of the `linux_binprm`.
 First of all we call the `bprm_mm_init` function and pass the bprm to it:

 ```
 retval = bprm_mm_init(bprm);
 if (retval)
     goto out_unmark;
 ```

-The `bprm_mm_init` defined in the same source code file and as we can understand from the function's name, it makes initialization of the memory descriptor or in other words the `bprm_mm_init` function initializes `mm_struct` structure.
-This structure defined in the `include/linux/mm_types.h` header file and represents address space of a process.
-We will not consider implementation of the `bprm_mm_init` function because we do not know many important stuff related to the Linux kernel memory manager, but we just need to know that this function initializes `mm_struct` and populate it with a temporary stack `vm_area_struct`.
+- The `bprm_mm_init` defined in the same source code file initializes `mm_struct` structure & populate it with a temporary stack `vm_area_struct` which is defined in the `include/linux/mm_types.h` header file & represents address space of a process.

-After this we calculate the count of the command line arguments which are were passed to the our executable binary, the count of the environment variables and set it to the `bprm->argc` and `bprm->envc` respectively:
+- After this we calculate the count of the command line arguments & environment variables and set it to the `bprm->argc` and `bprm->envc` respectively:

 ```
 bprm->argc = count(argv, MAX_ARG_STRINGS);
 if ((retval = bprm->argc) < 0)